Stonemasons work with stone to construct or renovate buildings, fittings, walls and paving, or to create monuments.

 - demand for high-quality stonework for luxury homes, particularly in Auckland, Wellington, Christchurch, Queenstown and the Central North Island

-Stonemason appears on Immigration New Zealand's immediate and Canterbury skill shortage lists.
-This means the Government is actively encouraging skilled stonemasons from overseas to work in New Zealand – particularly on the rebuild in Canterbury.
+Stonemason appears on Immigration New Zealand's construction and infrastructure skill shortage list.
+This means the Government is actively encouraging skilled stonemasons from overseas to work in New Zealand.